mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

 ...
 ```

-- Restart ASP.NET Core and request http://localhost:5000.
+- Restart application and request http://localhost:5000.
 To view another page, append query string parameters to the end of the URL like this http://localhost:5000/?productPage=2

 - Create the `PagingInfo` class in the `SportsStore/Models/ViewModels` folder.